 Information needed to view your loans:

-- Your Department of Education Pin Number (used to sign your FAFSA)
+- Your Department of Education FSA UserID and Password (used to sign your FAFSA and Promissory Note)

 What should I do if I’m having trouble making my loan payment?